Ting Review (2020) – Six Years With Ting’s Cell Phone Service!

 What I wondered before I signed up is if things would drift up over time.
 I pulled some data and it turns out that hasn’t really happened.
 In fact, I’m paying less today that I was when I switched over.

-I’m averaging about $85 a month for 3 iPhones – much less than the $200 I was paying to Verizon before I switched to Ting.
+A few years in I found I was still averaging about $85 a month for 3 iPhones – much less than the $200 I was paying to Verizon before I switched to Ting.
 Just to reiterate, I’m paying nearly 60% less than I was on Verizon for service I’m just as happy with.

 For the observant, there are two things you might also notice in the chart above.